annirubi/Animation-hw9/README.md

 # ANIMATION ☀
-There is a page with animation features.
+Here is a page with animation features.
 Here is the link:
 [My project] (https://annirubi.github.io/Animation-hw9/).